 - 2. Use calipers to measure board thickness. - 3.
-If there is a discrepancy between board thickness and reading on table elevation scale, loosen the screw shown in Figure 63, adjust scale as necessary, then re-tighten screw.
+If there is a discrepancy between board thickness and reading on table height scale, loosen the screws shown in Figure 60, adjust scale as necessary to match measurement, then re-tighten screws.

-Figure 63.
-Location of adjustment screw for table elevation scale.
+Figure 60.
+Location of adjustment screws for table height scale.

-Checking Anti- Kickback Fingers
+Checking Anti-Kickback Fingers